webplatform/docs-wpd/Editors_Guide/step_7_prepare_and_upload_assets_for_articles/index.md

 You can prepare images before uploading them by using an image-editing program or online editing tool to open the master file or screenshot, save a copy of the file, and then make the following changes:

 * Crop the image file.
-Images should only be as large as required to display the content to conveyed.
+Images should only be as large as required to display the content to conveyed
-* Resize the image file to a maximum width of 650 pixels.
+* Resize the image file to a maximum width of 650 pixels

 {{Note| If an image absolutely must be much larger than 650 pixels wide, create and upload a smaller thumbnail image, add a link to the thumbnail image on the page, and then link it to a full size image hosted somewhere else on the Web.}}